Holy Trinity Parish (Lowell, Massachusetts): History

 In 1927 five acres of land was purchased for their own cemetery, across from St. Patrick cemetery.

 After World War II were erected a beautiful marble Passion (Crucifixion scene) and the altar, the place where every year is celebrated Mass. during the celebrations Memorial Day.
-At the base of the altar lie the remains of parishioners, who paid the supreme sacrifice for the country.
+At the base of the altar lie the remains of parishioners, who died in wartime.

-Today the parish continues to be a beacon of hope and light.
 In 2004 the Roman Catholic Archdiocese of Boston attempted to close Holy Trinity Parish after closing its parish school.
 The parish reluctantly appealed to the Vatican and was granted to stay open.
 The parish continues to be open and is a fully active and traditional Catholic parish.
 It is open to all ethnic groups although the Polish community holds a special place.
 It has an active Holy Name Society, choir, Our Lady Solidarity, and strong Religious Education program.
-All are welcome.